Cognia Accredited | 2022 National Blue Ribbon School | College Prep

 christinefrench@skuttcatholic.com

-Our women’s prayer group meets Thursdays before school (7:15 – 8:00am on regular days and 8 – 8:45am on late start days) in order to pray together, study God’s word, talk about how our faith life is going in high school, and support one another in our spiritual growth!
-Our purpose is to grow closer to God through dedication to prayer and care for others.
+Our women’s prayer group meets Thursdays before school (7:15 – 8 a.m.) in order to pray together, read God’s word, talk about how our faith life is going in high school, and support one another in our spiritual growth!
+Our purpose is to grow closer to God through dedication to prayer, community and care for others.
 We seek to find stillness, pray continuously, and to lift each other up in prayer.

 Band +